yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 # PU Packaging and CLASSPATH

 ## User PU Application Libraries
-A [Processing Unit](http://wiki.gigaspaces.com/wiki/display/XAP91/The+Processing+Unit+Structure+and+Configuration) JAR file, or a [Web Application|XAP91:Web Jetty Processing Unit Container] WAR file should include within its lib folder, all the necessary JARs required for the application.
+A [Processing Unit](http://wiki.gigaspaces.com/wiki/display/XAP91/The+Processing+Unit+Structure+and+Configuration) JAR file, or a [Web Application](http://wiki.gigaspaces.com/wiki/display/XAP91/Web+Jetty+Processing+Unit+Container) WAR file should include within its lib folder, all the necessary JARs required for the application.
 Resource files should be placed within one of the JAR files within the PU JAR, located under the lib folder.
 In addition, the PU JAR should include the pu.xml within the `META-INF\spring` folder.
 In order to close LRMI threads when closing application,please use:LRMIManager.shutdown().

 ## Data-Grid PU Libraries